 I soaked the black eyed peas overnight, but 4 hours of soaking will work too.
 Typically I cook rice on high pressure for 4 minutes, but for this recipe, I used the Rice mode which gives the black eyed peas enough time to cook well.

 The below pictures showing the how the rice looked before pressure cooking, after pressure cooking, then stirred and served.

-You can also add other veggies in this rice pilaf.
-I add a number of veggies to my Vegetable Pulao such as carrots, green beans, peas and corn.
+You can also add other veggies to this rice pilaf.
+I add a number of veggies to my Vegetable Pulao, such as carrots, green beans, peas, and corn.

 Enjoy this pilaf with a side of yogurt or raita.

 If you like this combination of lentils/beans and rice as one-pot meals, check out this Instant Pot Mujadara recipe.
 It is a one-pot version of the popular Lebanese lentils and rice.

 Instant Pot Black eyed peas and Spinach Rice

 - 1 teaspoon Cumin Seeds (Jeera)

 - 1 stick Cinnamon (Dalchini), about 2 inch

 - 1 tablespoon Ginger, minced